 - Check your API settings.
 Log into PayPal and access your profile as described in the preceding step.
 In the left menu, click My selling tools.
 In the Selling online section, click Update next to API access to verify your API access.
 Click the appropriate link to set up your API signature or certificate.

 - To get your application live, follow the steps outlined in NVP/SOAP APIs Apps 101.

-- After you verify that your implementation works correctly in the Sandbox, get a Live App ID by submitting your application to PayPal for review and approval as described in Going Live with Your Application.
+- After you verify that your implementation works correctly in the Sandbox, get a Live App ID by submitting your application to PayPal for review and approval as described in Go Live with Your App.

 Note: You can choose to download the Adaptive Accounts SDK.
 See NVP/SOAP API SDKs for information about the SDKs.

 There are no fees to use Adaptive Accounts APIs.

 The Adaptive Accounts API is available in any country where PayPal is accepted.